Ohio University: Traditions

+Marching 110 Band

+The Ohio University Marching 110 is the official marching band of Ohio University, founded in 1923 and based out of the College of Fine Arts.
+The nickname Marching 110 is a reference to the band's original number of members; modern bands consist of approximately 225 members.
+The 110 represents the university at various athletic functions and other events.
+The Marching 110 became the first collegiate marching band to perform in Carnegie Hall in 1976.
+In January 1993, the 110 performed in Bill Clinton's first inaugural parade through Washington, D.C., after Clinton asked campaign chairman and Ohio University alumnus David Wilhelm for the band to perform.
+Other notable performances include the Macy's Thanksgiving Day Parade in 2000, 2005, and 2017, as well as the 2010 Rose Parade.

+Special Events

-While Athens' annual Halloween block party is the most well-known and far-reaching tradition, with Ohio University providing support services for the thousands of partiers who attend, the university has many more traditions which students enjoy being involved in each year.
-Among these are Homecoming Weekend, with its grand parade through the streets of Athens and activities that allow students to mingle with alumni.
+Athens' annual Halloween block party is the most well-known and far-reaching tradition, with Ohio University providing support services for the thousands of partiers who attend.
+Among more traditions which students enjoy being involved in each year are Homecoming Weekend, with its grand parade through the streets of Athens and activities that allow students to mingle with alumni.
 International Week in the Spring features another colorful parade and festivities along Court Street.
 The Student Activities Commission (SAC) sponsors a yearly springtime concert with prominent musicians, usually held at the Convocation Center.
-The university community is well-known for its unofficial springtime fests and concerts, as well.
-Other varied traditions include the Kissing Circle on College Green, a tradition where couples will kiss on College Green to solidify their relationship so it becomes a "Bobcat Bond."
-The week of Hellenic "rushing" in the Fall, for freshmen to become sorority and fraternity members, and the entire month of April featuring ecological advocacy and green awareness programs across all campuses, have become university traditions.
-Many of these, and more, traditions have detailed profiles online.
+The university community is well known for its unofficial springtime fests and concerts, as well.
+Other traditions include the Kissing Circle on College Green, a tradition where couples will kiss on College Green to solidify their relationship so it becomes a "Bobcat Bond;" the week of Hellenic "rushing" in the Fall, for freshmen to become sorority and fraternity members; and the entire month of April featuring ecological advocacy and green awareness programs across all campuses.